mzeeshan-dev/Git-Assignment-1/README.md

 **Git Assignment 1**

-- create a local and remote git repository
+- ✔ create a local and remote git repository
-- Add a new file to the repo
+- ✔ Add a new file to the repo
-- create a commit
+- ✔ create a commit
-- create a new branch name as dev
+- ✔ create a new branch name as dev
-- push dev branch to GitHub
+- ✔ push dev branch to GitHub
-- after pushing code to dev create a feature branch (please learn concepts of feature branch)  from dev
+- pushing code to dev
+- create a feature branch (please learn concepts of feature branch)  from dev
 - push new changes to feature branch
 - create a pull request of feature branch into dev  (PR)
 - merge  PR